O11WL1D/16_bit_computer/README.md

 at once, and reserve the displays for something like an output module, os communication output or maybe like the current value of one of the registers,

+I suppose I got so wrapped up in the idea of seeing the computer operate in real time that I neglected to think about how impractical it would be in execution.

+-> I do not conside the inmod to be a complete waste however, as the functionality developed will be needed for both demonstrations of the computer, and also for double checking results found by the functional simulation.

+new input output plan-> each module will have an input and output bus, which will be visible, and can be controlled by the functional simulation.